top of page

 // Event poster

-'In Body' / 'În Trup', on an original libretto by Ciprian Măceşaru, is a poetic-surrealist meditation on the identity ambiguity: are we our body or are we what we think?
-How much does our gender matter?
-These thoughts are presented through the help of the damned couple Hamlet-Ophelia, each of them captive inside the other’s body.
-Hamlet’s masculinity is represented by antlers (the royal aggressiveness), while Ophelia’s femininity is suggested through flowers – that are also present in her famous death scene.
-The timeless, magical setting is rich in symbols (the stag, the forest, the light/darkness dichotomy, the lake, etc.).
-The center of the show hides an 'opera-inside-an-opera' (another shakespearian allusion) that comments upon the social labeling of the Woman and the Man in a contemporary world.
+'In Body' ('În Trup'), based on an original libretto by Ciprian Măceşaru, is a poetic-surrealist meditation on identity and ambiguity: are we our bodies, or are we our thoughts?
+To what extent does gender define us?
+These themes are explored through the lens of the ill-fated Hamlet-Ophelia couple, each held captive within the other’s body.
+Hamlet’s masculinity is represented by antlers (symbolizing royal aggression), while Ophelia’s femininity is evoked through flowers—a reference to her iconic death scene.
+The timeless, magical setting is rich in symbolism (the stag, the forest, the lake, and the dichotomy of light and darkness).
+At the heart of the performance lies an 'opera-within-an-opera' (a Shakespearean allusion) that critiques the social labeling of Man and Woman in the contemporary world.

 bottom of page